Travel Program

 Today we travel from Jakarta to Pekalongan, the city of batik and home to masterful weavers.

-Our highlight: a special visit to Alvin Handwoven, an artisan studio known for its ATBM (non-machine loom) weaving.
-A day of connection, craftsmanship, and cultural threads woven with care.
+Our highlight: a special visit to Griya Batik, a traditional artisan workshop, known for its traditional batik techniques.
+A day of connection, craftsmanship, and cultural exchange.

 Our journey continues in Pekalongan, where we embrace the city's rich textile heritage.
-We check in at The Sidji Hotel, a charming boutique hotel blending 1920s Peranakan architecture with modern comforts.
-Located in the heart of Pekalongan, it's the perfect base to explore the city's vibrant culture.
 The highlight of the day is our visit to Craft Denim Indonesia, an innovative studio preserving traditional ATBM weaving techniques.
 Their commitment to eco-friendly practices and cultural preservation earned them recognition at the INA Craft exhibition as an innovative youth-led enterprise.

 We begin the day with a soul-stirring visit to Borobudur, the world’s largest Buddhist temple and a symbol of timeless beauty.
 This sacred site once witnessed a remarkable moment in Indonesian ecoprint history—1001 ecoprinted fabrics were proudly unfurled across the temple grounds, celebrating unity, nature, and creativity and are refeatured every year at the Enchanting Ecoprint Indonesia.